 Complete applications must be postmarked by December 1, 2014.

 Who are past Emerging Poets and Faculty Members?

 The 2012 Emerging Poets Residency workshop was taught by poet and teacher Catherine Barnett.
 Distinguished Visiting Faculty included Kimiko Hahn, Edward Hirsch, Quincy Troupe and Jean Valentine.
-Resident Poets were Desiree Alvarez; Amber Atiya; Cathy Linh Che; Jaime Shearn Coan; Monica A. Hand; Danniel Schoonebeek; Sarah V. Schweig; Idrissa Simmonds and Elizabeth Zuba.
+Resident Poets were (Click names for bios and a sample of each poets work): Desiree Alvarez; Amber Atiya; Cathy Linh Che; Jaime Shearn Coan; Monica A. Hand; Danniel Schoonebeek; Sarah V. Schweig; Idrissa Simmonds and Elizabeth Zuba.